How I Got Over My Fear Of Flying In A Single Afternoon

 For as long as I can remember, I’ve been scared of flying.

-I am not the kind of scared-of-flying where I don’t really like turbulence.
-I am the kind of scared-of-flying where driving past Heathrow makes me feel sick, where watching flying on TV gives me cold sweats.
+I am not the kind of scared of flying where I don’t really like turbulence.
+I am the kind of scared of flying where driving past Heathrow makes me feel sick.
+Where watching flying on TV gives me cold sweats.
 When I do get on a flight (under tearful coercion), I sit frozen in fear, tears pouring down my cheeks for the duration.
-I arrive at my destination exhausted and emotional, and spend the entire vacation worrying about the flight back home.
+I arrive at my destination exhausted and emotional, and spend the entire holiday worrying about the flight back home.

 As you can imagine, it’s kind of a pain.
 Not only for me but for my friends and family, who probably wish they’d left me at home.